tq-systems/meta-tq/meta-tq/doc/README.Verified-Boot.md

 If signatures are not generated as a part of the Yocto build, the `IMX_HAB_KEY_NAME` variable should be left unset.

-On supported platforms, the build will place the following files in the artifact directory at `${DEPLOY_DIR_IMAGE}` to facilitate the creation of signatures (for each U-Boot configuration `config` and boot source `target`):
+On supported platforms, the build will place the following files in the artefact directory at `${DEPLOY_DIR_IMAGE}` to facilitate the creation of signatures (for each U-Boot configuration `config` and boot source `target`):